 Paris quadrifolia could never be accused of being showy.
 But it is quietly very beautiful.
-And lends great structure to a shaded area from both flower and foliage during spring, summer and autumn.
+And lends great structure to a shaded area from both flower and foliage, for a long time during spring, summer and autumn.

 Leaves like a Lover’s Knot